Parents always look out for their children’s safety, but could the danger be lurking in your homes, specifically in your kids’ toys?

 Here are just a couple of chemicals found in kids’ toys and their associated health risks.

 A stabilizer of plastic toys, lead can be found in imported products.
-Paint used in toys can also contain lead, especially old or antique toys and collectible items made before 1978 when lead was banned in the U.S.
+The paint used in toys can also contain lead, especially old or antique toys and collectible items made before 1978 when lead was banned in the U.S.

 In Baltimore, children living in old houses and apartments, i.e., those constructed before 1950, are at an even higher risk for lead exposure.
 Although cases of lead poisoning in the city have decreased significantly since 2000, the paint used in some of these buildings may still harbor lead and continue to pose a health issue to this day.